fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `sql_server_hva`: Directory where archive logs are located
 	- Service `sql_server_sap_ecc_hva`: Directory where archive logs are located
 - `archive_pattern` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Optional.
+Files inside of compressed archives with filenames matching this regular expression will be synced.
 	- Service `azure_blob_storage`: Files inside of compressed archives with filenames matching this regular expression will be synced.
 	- Service `box`: Files inside of compressed archives with filenames matching this regular expression will be synced.
 	- Service `dropbox`: Files inside of compressed archives with filenames matching this regular expression will be synced.